ImdadMiran17/ImdadMiran17.github.io/_posts/2023-24-11-htb-codify-writeup.md

 And the script runs.
 But how can we see the password from those mysql commands for backing up the database?
 Well, we can use [pspy](https://github.com/DominicBreuker/pspy).

-It says *pspy is a command line tool designed to snoop on processes without need for root permissions.
+It says "*pspy is a command line tool designed to snoop on processes without need for root permissions.
 It allows you to see commands run by other users, cron jobs, etc. as they execute.
 Great for enumeration of Linux systems in CTFs.
-Also great to demonstrate your colleagues why passing secrets as arguments on the command line is a bad idea.*
+Also great to demonstrate your colleagues why passing secrets as arguments on the command line is a bad idea*".

 So login to ssh with another terminal.
 Then run pspy in one terminal and the script in other as sudo.
 You'll see the password in no time.
 You may have to run the script multiple times.